openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 # GREE Binding

-This binding allows you too add GREE Air Conditioners as things.
-Once added as a thing, the user can control the Air Conditioner, similarly to how the Air Conditioner is controlled using the remote control or smartphone app.
+This binding integrates GREE Air Conditioners.

-Note : The GREE Air Conditioner must already be setup on the wifi network and must have a fixed IP Address.
+Note : The GREE Air Conditioner must already be setup on the WiFi network and must have a fixed IP Address.

 ## Supported Things